yriahi/simple-traefik-load-balancer/README.md

 $ docker-compose up -d reverse-proxy
 ```

-This will pull two images: `traefik:v2.9` and `traefik/whoami`, then starts two containers in Docker Desktop.
+This command pulls two images: [traefik:v2.9](https://hub.docker.com/_/traefik) and [traefik/whoami](https://hub.docker.com/r/traefik/whoami), then starts two containers in Docker Desktop.
+[Traefik](https://doc.traefik.io/traefik/) is the load balancer, and *whoami* is a simple web application that returns its hostname information.

 Optionally, run the command `docker ps` to verify that these containers are up and running.
 Now, open your browser and see Traefik's API rawdata here: http://localhost:8080/api/rawdata

 ### Loadbalancer with 📦📦 containers

 #### Two containers

-Let's scale up the `traefik/whoami` "application" to run with two containers by running the following command:
+Let's scale up the *whoami* "application" to run with two containers by running the following command:

 ```bash
 docker-compose up -d --scale whoami=2